tidev/ti.facebook/README.md

 * This module is based on Facebook's latest Android SDK (3.18.0, currently), and in accordance with Facebook's samples and recommendations.
 * The API is similar to the iOS Facebook module I wrote, differing in some places where required.
 * The module uses the Facebook SDK with no modifications
+* AppEvents: activateApp can monitor app installs and usage patterns.
+All you need to do is create a proxy for each activity in your app, and view the data on Facebook Insights.

 Current Functionality
 ---------------------